-They help Google recognise new content, you can use your higher authority pages to link to ones you wish to promote and they keep visitors on your website longer.
+They help Google recognize new content, you can use your higher authority pages to link to ones you wish to promote and they keep visitors on your website longer.

 Mobile Version of Website

-Testimonials and reviews work because people like to see what experience others have had before they buy.
+Testimonials and reviews work because people like to see what experiences others have had before they buy.

 This is called ‘social proof’ and you can use this to increase the trust of your customers and also your conversion rate.